idleberg/atom-satisfy-dependencies/README.md

 * `Satisfy Dependencies: All`

 By default, Node dependencies are not satisfied.
-This can be changed this in the package settings.
+This can be changed in the package settings.

 ## License